Paul M. Anderson

 Project Manager, Secure World Foundation

-Ian Christensen has eight years of experience as a consultant and analyst focused on international and domestic commercial space, satellite, and aviation markets.
+Ian Christensen has nine years of experience as a consultant and analyst focused on international and domestic commercial space, satellite, and aviation markets.
 He is responsible for leading SWF’s engagement activities with the commercial space industry.

 Frank DeMauro is the Vice President and General Manager of Orbital ATK’s Advanced Programs Division where he is responsible for the execution, business development and financial performance of the company’s Human Space Systems and Space Logistics business areas.
 These business areas include some of Orbital ATK’s largest and most important programs such as NASA’s Commercial Resupply Services (CRS) and Mission Extension Vehicle (MEV) programs.
 A native of New Jersey, Mr. DeMauro holds a B.S.
 Degree in Mechanical and Aerospace Engineering from Rutgers University.